Alessandro-Dodon/inflation_forecast/README.md

 ## User Guide

+A detailed user guide is available in `UserGuide.pdf` for more information.
+The process is anyway very straightforward.

 1. **Setup**:
    - Place `current.csv` in the same directory as the scripts (a relative path is used).